chinapedia/wikipedia.abstract.en/Page/Guinea.md

 Education

-Schoolgirls in Conakry, Guinea|thumb The literacy rate of Guinea is one of the lowest in the world: in 2010 it was estimated that only 41% of adults were literate (52% of males and 30% of females).[119]
+The literacy rate of Guinea is one of the lowest in the world: in 2010 it was estimated that only 41% of adults were literate (52% of males and 30% of females).[119]
 Primary education is compulsory for 6 years,[120] but most children do not attend for so long, and many do not go to school at all.
 In 1999, primary school attendance was 40 percent.
 Children, particularly girls, are kept out of school in order to assist their parents with domestic work or agriculture,[121] or to be married: Guinea has one of the highest rates of child marriage in the world.[122]

 Health